 The growth of wearables is tightly tied to advancements in the Internet of Things (IoT), and Bosch and other experts reportedly predict that the industry will skyrocket from an estimated $30.6 billion in 2020 to upwards of $250 billion by the end of 2023.
 Needless to say, these products are fast-infiltrating the workplace regardless of whether safety supervisors and HR departments see them as a boon or not.

-But according to some workspace research, wearables are not expected to disrupt safety.
+But according to some research, wearables in the workplace are not expected to disrupt safety.
 Research data conducted by The Workforce Institute at Kronos Inc. revealed that 27 percent of Americans, 28 percent of French citizens, and 56 percent of those in India indicate that wearables ranked as a top asset for improving worker safety.
 These are key takeaways from the Kronos study.

 - Approximately 73 percent of adults consider wearable devices beneficial to improved workplace safety globally.